smart-on-fhir/installer-legacy/README.md

 web browser that can be resolved by adding certificate exceptions in your browser, or updating your CA list on a client by client basis.
 Before you even try the apps, you should probably load the API server and add the self-signed certificate to your browser's security exceptions.

+### Sample data
+By [default](provisioning/roles/common/defaults/main.yml#L103), the server will load data for only 10 sample patients.
+To automatically load the entire set of ~60 samples patients, you can update your `custom_settings` to increase this limit:

+* `sample_patients_limit: 100`